naga-gaddamu/guidance-for-live-chat-content-moderation-with-generative-ai-on-aws/README.md

 - A normal, non-offensive message: "Hello, how is everyone doing today?"
 - A message containing mild profanity: "This stream is damn good!"
-- A message with hate speech or discrimination: "I hate people from [specific country]"
+- A message with hate speech or discrimination: "I hate [directed message]"

 3. Observe the behavior: